holdennguyen/aws-assume-role/memory-bank/README.md

 4. **Document patterns** - Capture critical learnings and repeated patterns
 5. **Maintain accuracy** - Remove outdated information, update status

-## 🎯 Current Project Status (June 2024)
+## 🎯 Current Project Status (December 2024)

 ### Recent Major Achievements
-- ✅ Documentation consolidated (17+ files → 4 core documents)
-- ✅ Scripts streamlined (12 scripts → 5 scripts, -58% reduction)
-- ✅ GitHub Actions unified (4 workflows → 1 comprehensive pipeline)
-- ✅ Platform focused (3 core platforms with universal bash wrapper)
-- ✅ Quality maintained (59 tests, zero-tolerance quality gates)
+- ✅ **CI/CD Pipeline Fixed**: Upgraded deprecated actions and resolved artifact conflicts.
+- ✅ **Standardized Workflow**: The entire development and release process is now standardized in `DEVELOPER_WORKFLOW.md` and `release.sh`.
+- ✅ **Pre-Commit Script**: A single `pre-commit-hook.sh` now enforces all quality gates locally.
+- ✅ **Documentation Overhaul**: All user-facing and internal documentation has been updated and aligned.
+- ✅ **Test Suite Expanded**: The test suite now contains **79 tests** covering the universal wrapper and all core functionality.

 ### Active Focus
-- **Maintenance**: Keep streamlined architecture stable
-- **Quality**: Maintain zero-defect releases
-- **User Experience**: Monitor consolidated documentation effectiveness
+- **Monitoring v1.3.0**: Ensure the new release is stable.
+- **Documentation Maintenance**: Keep all documentation current with any new learnings or changes.
-- **Security**: Continue proactive security practices
+- **Proactive Security**: Continue monitoring dependencies and security best practices.

 ### Next Updates Expected
+- When user feedback on v1.3.0 is received.
 - When user feedback requires documentation changes
 - When new features or architectural changes occur
 - When development workflows evolve